YOURLS/yourls-idn/README.md

 ```
 Plugin Name: YOURLS IDN
 Plugin URI:  http://yourls.org/
-Description: Compatibility with Internationalized Domain Names (IDN)
+Description: Host YOURLS on an IDN domain
 Version:     1.0
 Author:      Ozh - http://ozh.org/
 ```

+This plugin is to have YOURLS hosted on a IDN domain

-THIS PLUGIN REQUIRES YOURLS 1.5.1-beta AT LEAST.
+THIS PLUGIN REQUIRES YOURLS 1.5.2 to **1.7.9** (version above this don't need this)

 ## Installation